Waiver of Signed Consent

 5.1 Describe the consent process (e.g., oral consent or use of an information sheet).

-This response should be a detailed description of the consent process, whether it will be verbal, implied, indicated by a button on a computer form, or whatever it is.
+This response should provide a detailed description of the consent process, such as a discussion over the telephone or indicated by a button on an online form.
 The description should include information on how and when the consent information will be provided to the subjects.